 Parks for all to enjoy

-We manage more than 110 parks and reserves through-out the district as well as maintaining berms, public gardens, trees, walkways and other open spaces.
+We manage more than 110 parks and reserves throughout the district as well as maintaining public gardens, trees, walkways and other open spaces.
 In total we look after more than 3,000 street trees and 1,200ha of parks!

-Barbecues: There is a free gas barbecue at the East End Reserve off Buller Street and wood fired barbecues at Audrey Gale Reserve and Tongaporutu Domain (yu need to supply your own wood).
-Open fires are not permitted but you are welcome to bring portable gas bbqs where the flame is contained.
+We have barbecues available at two of our sites.
+There is a free gas barbecue at the East End Reserve off Buller Street and several wood fired barbecues at Audrey Gale Reserve (you need to supply your own wood).
+Open fires are not permitted but you are welcome to bring portable gas barbecues where the flame is contained.

 Lend a hand in your local park

 Shovel and spade work isn’t for everyone.
 There are a range of jobs that could help such as clearing weeds, picking up rubbish, taking photos, designing newsletters, taking care of health and safety procedures.

 There might be a community group up and running in your neighbourhood that you would like to join or talk to us about starting one in a park near you.

 To volunteer please fill in the following form and a parks officer will be in touch shortly to discuss opportunities.

 Our parks and reserves are places for everyone to enjoy.
 We want them to be safe, accessible and beautiful.
 To make sure they are we have a few guidelines.